bombsimon/wsl/README.md

 Example:
 ```
 wsl --recursive $GOPATH/src/github.com/bombsimon/wsl/*/0*

-testfiles/01:
-  Line 9: blank line not allowed in beginning of a block
+testfiles/01:9: blank line not allowed in beginning of a block

-testfiles/01:
-  Line 16: must be a blank line after '}'
+testfiles/01:16: must be a blank line after '}'

-testfiles/01:
-  Line 16: if statement should have a blank line before they start, unless for error checking or nested
+testfiles/01:16: if statement should have a blank line before they start, unless for error checking or nested

-testfiles/01:
-  Line 23: must be a blank line after '}'
+testfiles/01:23: must be a blank line after '}'

-testfiles/01:
-  Line 31: blank line not allowed in beginning of a block
+testfiles/01:31: blank line not allowed in beginning of a block

-testfiles/01:
-  Line 34: blank line not allowed before '}'
+testfiles/01:34: blank line not allowed before '}'

-testfiles/01:
-  Line 38: if statement should have a blank line before they start, unless for error checking or nested
+testfiles/01:38: if statement should have a blank line before they start, unless for error checking or nested

-testfiles/01:
-  Line 53: blank line not allowed before '}'
+testfiles/01:53: blank line not allowed before '}'
+testfiles/03.go:9: must be a blank line after '}'
+exit status 1
 ```